Faroe Islands: Clothing

 Faroese handicrafts are mainly based on materials available to local villages—mainly wool.
 Garments include sweaters, scarves, and gloves.
 Faroese jumpers have distinct Nordic patterns; each village has some regional variations handed down from mother to daughter.
 There has recently been a strong revival of interest in Faroese knitting, with young people knitting and wearing updated versions of old patterns emphasized by strong colours and bold patterns.
-This appears to be a reaction to the loss of traditional lifestyles, and as a way to maintain and assert cultural tradition in a rapidly-changing society.
+This appears to be a reaction to the loss of traditional lifestyles and a way to maintain and assert cultural tradition in a rapidly changing society.
 Many young people study and move abroad, and this helps them maintain cultural links with their specific Faroese heritage.

 There has also been a great interest in Faroese sweaters from the TV series The Killing, where the main actress (Detective Inspector Sarah Lund, played by Sofie Gråbøl) wears Faroese sweaters.

 Lace knitting is a traditional handicraft.
 The most distinctive trait of Faroese lace shawls is the centre-back gusset shaping.
 Each shawl consists of two triangular side panels, a trapezoid-shaped back gusset, an edge treatment, and usually shoulder shaping.
 These are worn by all generations of women, particularly as part of the traditional Faroese costume as an overgarment.

-The traditional Faroese national dress is also a local handicraft that people spend a lot of time, money, and effort to assemble.
-It is worn at weddings and traditional dancing events, and on feast days.
-The cultural significance of the garment should not be underestimated, both as an expression of local and national identity and a passing on and reinforcing of traditional skills that bind local communities together.
+The traditional Faroese national dress is also a local handicraft that people invest much time, money, and effort to assemble.
+It is worn at weddings, traditional dancing events, and on feast days.